Skip to main content

 destPathDownload destination pathNo

-# Download to default directory
+# Download to the default directory

 tcb fn code download app

-# Download to specified directory
+# Download to the specified directory

 tcb fn code download app ./my-functions/app